UXDivers/Grial-UI-Kit-Support/Details.md

 ```
 	{
-		"AppXamlFullPath" : "<absolute path of App.xaml in your project>"
+		"AppXamlPath" : "<absolute path of App.xaml in your project>"
 	}
 ```

-Optionally you can add another property called ```AppXamlProjectFullPath``` containing the path to the project that contains the ```App.xaml```.
+Optionally you can add another property called ```AppXamlProjectPath``` containing the path to the project that contains the ```App.xaml```.
 If not specified, the task will try to infer it.

 ## Brand Image